HUPO-PSI/mzQuantML/examples/version1.0-rc3/label-free/README-label-free.txt

 This folder contains two label free mzQuantML example files.
 One is from Progenesis: [FileName].
-The other is from MaxQuant: [FileName].
+ACTION: Da to upload The other is from MaxQuant: [FileName].
+ACTION: Da to upload